The main projects for Aotahi in 2017 include:

 Development of Business and Personal Finance Programmes

-Aotahi is currently contracted to develop the learning materials for four tertiary education programmes owned by Te Wānanga o Aotearoa.
+Aotahi is currently contracted to develop the learning materials for two tertiary education programmes owned by Te Wānanga o Aotearoa, and has recently completed the learning materials for two more of the organisation’s programmes.
 The company has been involved throughout the entire development process for these four programmes, which began in 2015.
 This has included conducting market research and stakeholder consultation, and preparing the programme curriculum document for internal approval by TWoA and external approval by NZQA.

 The resources being developed vary for programme to programme, but typically include:

 - a series of professionally designed magazines containing the core programme material;